linsquared/instaTravel-client/README.md

 ```

 ## Conclusion
-Tech Stack used
+Tech Stack Front-end: [React] [SAAS] [Axios] <br>

-### Front end:
-React
-SAAS
-Axios

-### Back End :
-Node
-Express
-cors
-knex
-mySQL
-mySQL Workbench
+Tech Stack Back-end: [Node JS] [Express] [cors] [knex] [mySQL] [mySQL Workbench] [Cloudinary] [Multer]

 ### Lessons learned and next steps

-As I developed this project, I encountered a number of challenges that allowed me to strengthen the new skills I have learned over the past three months.
-I also learned the importance of staying flexible and adaptable.
-I faced undexpected challenges for this project and, by being flexible, I was better equipped to overcome these challenges and find creative solutions to problems.
+While developing this project, I encountered several challenges that allowed me to strengthen the new skills I have acquired over the past three months.
+It emphasized the importance of staying flexible and adaptable in the face of unexpected obstacles.
+By maintaining flexibility, I was able to overcome these challenges and find creative solutions.

-Next steps for this project would be to making my site responsive and provide more features for the app.
+Moving forward, there are a few key areas of focus for further development of this project.
+Firstly, I plan to make the site responsive, ensuring optimal user experience across different devices and screen sizes.
+Additionally, I aim to expand the range of features offered by the app, enhancing its functionality and usability.